What to Include in a Severance Agreement

 What is a severance agreement?

-Why is legal compliance important in a severance agreement?
+Why is it important to identify key clauses in a severance agreement?